 The safety of a home largely depends on the materials it is made of — high-quality materials can help protect you and your loved ones from whatever weather comes your way.

-Making sure a home meets fortified standards begins with the roof—the most important and most vulnerable part of any house.
-This chart can help to educate you on the construction materials used on a fortified roof and the benefits that they provide.
+Making sure a home meets FORTIFIED standards begins with the roof—the most important and most vulnerable part of any house.
+A FORTIFIED Roof™ protects against wind damage and roof leaks.
+This chart can help to educate you on the construction materials used on a FORTIFIED Roof™ and the benefits that they provide.

 |Many homes have multiple layers of finished roofing.||Remove roof cover to conduct a thorough inspection.
 Only one layer of finished roofing is permitted.||Improves the connection between the roof deck and the roof structure.|

 |Roofs with damage in certain areas may be fixed with materials that are thinner and weaker.||Damaged sections are replaced with materials that are equal in thickness.||Replacing damaged sections provides a durable nailing surface and keeps the home safe from wind & rain.|